First Steps

 in this self-serve demo without needing to install anything.

-a lot more fun to use!
+a lot more fun!

-Using the help command
+The help command

 When you execute kamu